-What are the consequences of the widening gulf between the wealthy and the poor?
-What are the needs of crime victims?
-How can conflict be mediated rather than escalated?
+How can we talk through difficult conversations with people who passionately hold different perspectives?
+How can we meaningfully engage diversity, equity, and inclusion in our university, in developing your career path, and in changing the world?
 As a Jesuit university wrestling with questions such as these, we are pleased to offer a major in social welfare and justice.
-The major, which blends the expertise of our faculty in social work, sociology, anthropology and criminology, is dedicated to preparing you to be a leader as you work for justice.
+The major, which blends the expertise of our faculty in social work, sociology, anthropology and criminology and law studies, is dedicated to preparing you to be a leader as you work for justice.

 You can tailor this major to fit your needs, whether that's preparing for graduate school in areas such as social work, education or law, or for careers in social services, advocacy or public policy.

 Make a difference before you graduate.
-Our social justice and welfare major includes one- and two-semester internships at a wide variety of sites, including the Milwaukee mayor’s office, schools, health services, and programs for domestic abuse victims, immigrants and drug addiction.
+Our social justice and welfare major includes one- and two-semester internships at a wide variety of sites, including the Milwaukee mayor’s office, schools, health services, and programs for domestic abuse victims, immigrants and persons struggling with drug addiction.

 The real world.

-Study with professors who research current legal issues surrounding immigration, divorce mediation or sexual assault cases.
+Study with professors who research current legal issues surrounding immigration, family dispute resolution or sexual assault cases.
 Develop the skills to evaluate the effectiveness of social agencies and policy.
+Learn from professionals who provide examples from their work in diverse social work contexts, such as aging, child welfare, education, and courts/corrections.
 With the major in social welfare and justice and internship experience, you will graduate ready to be a change agent for social justice.

 Some of the classes you'll take: